NovaInstitute/IndependentImpactWebsite/content/contact/how-to-engage.md

   - /report-impact/
 ---

-## How to engage

-Whether you are developing a new project, authoring a methodology, or offering validation expertise, Independent Impact wants to hear from you.
-Use this page as your checklist before reaching out:

-1. **Summarise your initiative** – Outline the community, outcomes, and timeframe you are working toward.
-2. **Reference your methodology** – Link to existing guidance or describe the evidence you plan to collect.
-3. **List collaborators** – Include participating organisations, local partners, and any validators already involved.
-4. **Highlight support needs** – Tell us which tools, ontologies, or governance processes you need to advance your work.

 ## Submission channels

 Until we publish dedicated intake forms, reach us at [info@independentimpact.org](mailto:info@independentimpact.org).
 In your message, let us know: